MicrosoftDocs/dataexplorer-docs/data-explorer/adx-dashboards.md

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 Azure Data explorer provides a web application that enables you to run queries and build dashboards.
 Dashboards are available in the stand-alone web application, the [Web UI](web-query-data.md).
 Azure Data Explorer is also integrated with other dashboard services like [Power BI](power-bi-connector.md) and [Grafana](grafana.md).

-Azure Data Explorer dashboards provide two main advantages:
+Azure Data Explorer dashboards provide three main advantages:

 * Natively export queries from the Web UI to Azure Data Explorer dashboards.
-* Explore the data visually in the Web UI.
+* Explore the data in the Web UI.
 * Optimized dashboard rendering performance.

 ## Create a dashboard